SST Graduate Application Process

 Winter 2020: 2/1, 2/8, 2/22, 3/29 and 3/7.

 At least two meetings with a faculty mentor at UCSB (can be your research advisor) to review your course design before the training session.

-Training session to be scheduled in early January from 10am-2pm.
+Training session to be scheduled in 6-weeks leading up to teaching session either Fall or Winter quarters.
+Training consists of 3 days of 10am-2pm.
 The training session is a hands-on workshop that will build on your course design.

 Teaching SST course over five mostly consecutive Saturdays.

 How to apply:

 Teaching Application for SST are accepting on a rolling basis.

 Based on the application and letter of recommendation graduate students will be invited for an interview after the application is complete.

 Partial Fellowships will be awarded at the level of $2000 for full completion of the program or $1000 per graduate student if you share course design and teaching.
 All students must attend the training.
 There is no fellowship for postdoctoral researchers.

 Informal Letter of Recommendation from your faculty advisor can be sent via email to Wendy Ibsen at firstname.lastname@example.org